Privacy Policy, Terms & Conditions

 HOW WE USE YOUR PERSONAL DATA

-We use your data for three purposes:
+We use your data for these purposes:

-c.
-If you have made a payment to us, to keep accounting records.
+3. If you have made a payment to us, to keep accounting records.
 This enables us to meet our legal obligations.

-d.
-If you contact us by email, we will hold the information you provide so that we can communicate with you.
+4. If you contact us by email, we will hold the information you provide so that we can communicate with you.
 This reflects our legitimate interests.

 WHO WE PROVIDE YOUR DATA TO